mluttikh/xml2arrow-python/README.md

 * `levels`: An array of strings that represent parent tables to create an index for nested structures.
 If the XML structure is `/library/shelfs/shelf/books/book` you should define levels like this: `levels: ["shelfs", "books"]`.
 This will create indexes named `<shelfs>` and `<books>`.
 * `fields`: A list of field configurations for each column in the Arrow table.
   * `name`: The name of the field in the Arrow schema.
-  * `xml_path`: An XPath-like string that specifies the XML element containing the field's value.
+  * `xml_path`: An XPath-like string that specifies the XML element or attribute containing the field's value.
+To select an attribute, append `@` followed by the attribute name to the element's path.
+For example, `/library/book/@id` selects the `id` attribute of the `book` element.
   * `data_type`: The Arrow data type of the field.
 Supported types are:
     * `Boolean` (*true* or *false*)
     * `Int16`